UoB-HPC/SimEng/docs/sphinx/developer/components/branchPred.rst

 Access to the ``BranchPredictor`` is supported through the ``predict``, ``update``, and ``flush`` functions. ``predict`` provides a branch prediction, both target and direction, for a branch instruction. ``update`` updates the branch predictor's prediction mechanism on the actual outcome of a branch. ``flush`` provides algorithm specific flushing functionality.

-The ``predict`` function is passed an instruction address, branch type, a possible known target, and optionally whether the branch is in a loop.
+The ``predict`` function is passed an instruction address, branch type, and a possible known target.
 The branch type argument currently supports the following types:

 - ``Conditional``
 - ``LoopClosing``